jundalisay/spblist/content/en/research/paracelsus/dictionary/i.md

 Rebus is the last matter of things.

-Redue is a powder whereby calcined Metalls, and Mineralls are melted.
+Redue is a powder whereby calcined metals, and Mineralls are melted.

 Regale is a Ciment whereby Gold is purged.

 Regulus is the purest metalline part of any metall, or the purest part of a minerall, the feces being separated.

-Relloleum is a vertue from the complexion, as in St. Johns-wort, the first vertue is in heat, and is healing, the other is accidentall, and occult, and is a preservative against worms, and corruption.
+Relloleum is a virtue from the complexion, as in St. Johns-wort, the first virtue is in heat, and is healing, the other is accidentall, and occult, and is a preservative against worms, and corruption.

 Repercussiva are medicines which drive back any flux.